pwyliu/magna-carta-holy-metadata/README.md

 There are just a couple endpoints available.
 Everything is in [views.py](https://github.com/pwyliu/magna-carta-holy-metadata/blob/master/mchm/views.py).

 ###/api/submit/
 `POST` json formatted data to this endpoint.
 MCHM will respond with an id and urls you can get the data on.
+TTL is how long before the document is purged by the database.
 #####To create new documents
 `POST` with parameter `install-type`.
 You can choose `cloud-init` or `kickstart`.

 ```bash
 # create a new cloud-init file
 curl http://mchm.mydomain.local/api/submit/ -X POST -H "Content-type:application/json" -d '{"install-type":"cloud-init","user-data":"my cloud-init userdata","meta-data":"my cloud-init metadata"}'
 {
   "created_at": "Wed Feb 19 01:03:34 2014",
   "id": "530402e6844de405b7d48343",